 Retaining a South Carolina Attorney

 If you’ve been struck by an Uber or Lyft driver, or you were the injured passenger in a ride-sharing vehicle that was struck by another vehicle, you need a qualified South Carolina personal injury attorney to help you navigate the complicated claims process.
 In the event you were an Uber or Lyft driver whose company denied coverage, despite having the ridesharing app on, you may have a bad faith claim against your carrier.
-Contact Elrod Pope Law Firm and speak with one of our accident attorneys to ensure you protect your legal rights and get the compensation you deserve.
+Contact Elrod Pope Accident & Injury Attorneys and speak with one of our accident attorneys to ensure you protect your legal rights and get the compensation you deserve.